 - Unlike many other imported commodities, construction and lifting machinery volumes did not boom as a result of COVID-related stimulus funding.
 However, imports grew significantly in the second half of 2022, when overall containerized imports significantly declined. - The exceptionally strong growth in imports appears to be waning.
-In the fourth quarter of 2023, volumes generally followed the typical seasonal pattern.
+In November 2023 to January 2024, volumes were 1% below the typical seasonal pattern.

-- The recent strong increase in construction machinery imports is not in line with fixed investment growth, and there is therefore a risk of import decline. - Persistent inflation and a delayed relaxation of monetary policy could cause a decrease in residential investment and suppress demand for construction machinery. - Containerization rates increased from 48% in 2022 to 50% in 2023 but remained below the peak rate of 54% reached in 2016.
+- The recent strong increase in construction machinery imports is not in line with fixed investment growth, and there is therefore a risk of import decline. - Persistent inflation and a delayed relaxation of monetary policy could cause a decrease in residential investment and suppress demand for construction machinery. - Containerization rates increased from 48% in 2022 to 50% in 2023 and 52% in January 2024 but remained below the peak rate of 54% reached in 2016.
 Continued rise in containerization rates could lead to higher containerized volumes than those projected.